 Students could then try to add to the creations of their peers, extending the existing patterns.

 What patterns exist in your garden or school-yard?
+Take a photo of your pattern and share it with your teacher!

 This article was created by Sarah Regan, teaching partner of Megan Zeni.
 Thank you Sarah for the awesome insight and images you’ve shared here!